This feature is part of The Masterminds

 Now managed by Luis Enrique, Barcelona showed Pep just how strong his legacy had held up, defeating his Bayern 3-0.
 Unsurprisingly, Die Roten had more possession but failed to register a single shot on target as a sparkling, inspired Messi stole the show and haunted his former mentor.
 Again, Guardiola’s tactics were heavily criticised in the post-mortems, specifically his decision to play three defenders against Messi, Neymar and Luis Suárez in a man-to-man system with a dangerously high defensive line.
 That enabled Enrique’s men to run in behind and punish the space afforded to them by Bayern.

-Manchester City now awaits Pep.
+Greatness at Manchester City now awaits Pep.
 It’s been his dream to manage in the Premier League.
 The prospect of etching another amazing chapter into his already illustrious career is tantalising.
-It’s easy to forget that he’s still only 44.
+It’s easy to forget that he’s still only 45.
 The Premier League could be the start of a Guardiola dynasty.
 Now wouldn’t that be something for modern football’s ultimate winner?

 By Matt Gault.
 Follow @MattGault11